 The design purpose label is indicated by the blue circles (BAU, Proposed, Improved, Final).
 The active/selected scenario is denoted with the red arrow icon and inactive scenarios are shown with the grey arrow icon.
 Users can branch various scenarios from an earlier scenario.

-2) You no longer need to clone your Business As Usual/Reference Design to start modeling your recommendations
+2) You no longer need to clone your Business As Usual/Reference Design to start modeling your improvement strategy

-This is because the software now automatically clones it for you every time you ‘link’ a new scenario/recommendation to the tree/chain.
+This is because the software now automatically clones it for you every time you ‘link’ a new scenario to the tree/chain.

 4) Each scenario design is independent and not linked each other once you’ve connected it to the Scenario Tree/Chain

 What this means is that if you delete a scenario OR if you edit/update a scenario design at the top of the chain/tree where there are other scenarios below, all other following scenario designs below that scenario design will NOT reflect the changes you’ve made in that design.
 So you will need to jump into each of the following scenario designs to make the relevant edits/updates so that they are consistent with the changes made earlier in the chain/tree.

 To ‘finalise’ your Proposed/Improved/Final Design, you won’t need to create another scenario as the software will do this for you by following the steps below: